satellytes/satellytes.com/blog-posts/angular-inject-the-injector.md

   }
 }
 ```
-That base class provides a set of default functionality for any other component extending from it in the future.
-This not only saves repeated work on the side of the component authors.
-This acts as an alignment & contract between all derived components.
+That base class provides default functionality for any other component extending from it in the future.
+This not only saves repeated work on the side of the component authors, but also acts as an alignment & contract between all derived components.

 The `MyAbstractBaseComponent` will be delivered through a core library and extended by dozens of other components.
 Like the following imaginary subscription component: